 So May ended in a pretty shaky way.
-I’m not quite sure why (tiredness and hormones probably played a part) but I was feeling all the feelings and had a definite moment when I thought about following the path of Delia, the protagonist from Anne Tyler’s ‘Ladder of Years’.
+I’m not quite sure why, but I was feeling all the feelings and had a definite moment when I thought about following the path of Delia, the protagonist from Anne Tyler’s ‘Ladder of Years’.
 Delia is a woman who walks off the beach and into a different life, without so much as a backward glance.

 I would have ridden my bike to a train station rather than jumped in a motorhome with the plumber as she did.
 Our motivations would have been different.
 She felt unnoticed, undervalued, uncared for.
 I felt too much.
 Too many things have been thought about me, felt for me, and I have felt and thought too many things.
 I have been left with many unresolved threads which somedays form into thicker cords which begin to choke me.
 I don’t want to live like that.
 So what if I just stepped away from the now, and into something new?